How to Make Pesto in Every Color: The Ultimate Collection of Veggie Pesto Recipes

 - Roasted Cauliflower Pesto with Smoked Paprika

-How to Make Yellow Pesto
+Yellow Pesto Recipes

 - Roasted Yellow Pepper Pesto by Fine Cooking